Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-1/lesson-1.md

 myHTMLElement.style.color = 'red';
 ```

-HUsing React, the above example can be displayed in a declarative way:
+Using React, the above example can be displayed in a declarative way:

 ```
 function MyReactComponent = ({text, textColor}) => (